PDXpert PLM Software

 After importing, we can use the ReleaseSet-ItemMaster.csv file to track which release sets we've processed.
 You may want to print this file to use in the next section.

-Create and process a new change form for each release set §
+Create and process a new change form for each release set§

-For each ReleaseSet in proper numeric order:
+Process each ReleaseSet in exact numeric order: